 We’ve been heading out on a few road trips again lately and working our way through many of these 25 fabulous day trips from Brisbane again before setting our sights on a few longer distance drives.
 These gingernut biscuits are a staple either way!

 Now I know the original recipe came from a small softcover book, one of those black and white ones with no photos.
-I think it was Alison Holst but as I say that was over 30 years ago and I don’t have the original book so I make if from my head and I apologise if it’s changed a little from the original but this version works well every time.
+I think it was Alison Holst but as I say that was over 30 years ago and I don’t have the original book so I make if from my head and I know its evolved a little from the original over the years and been scaled up to make a decent batch but this version works well every time.

 Now if you don’t know who Alison Holst is she’s a Kiwi icon.
 She’s been on cooking shows and writing books since before I was born and she basically ‘taught’ every Kiwi of my generation how to cook with nutritious, affordable everyday recipes.
 Which in turn fostered a love of local, fresh food and a bit more experimenting in the kitchen – with these old faithfuls to turn back to from time to time.

 Getting set up

 I turn the oven on to bake at 180° Celcius or fan bake at 170° Celcius as I get started, the trays should be ready to load by the time the oven is up to heat.
 Fan bake will cook and colour more evenly when you have multiple trays in the oven at once.